PAIDiPaidThis.com

 How much does a wedding celebrant cost in the UK?

 An independent celebrant writes and leads a ceremony built entirely around you, free from the fixed scripts of a registrar or a church.
-There is a quirk worth knowing though, since a celebrant ceremony is not legally binding in England and Wales on its own, so most couples do a short legal registration separately.
+There is a quirk worth knowing though, since a celebrant ceremony is not legally binding in England and Wales on its own, so most couples do a short legal registration separately, usually on a different day.
+The real prices on this page show what couples actually paid, and the gap between the cheapest and priciest quote often comes down to how much writing, rehearsal time and travel is bundled into the fee.
 Here is what celebrants really charge and what you get for it.

 The quick version

-• A celebrant writes and leads a personalised ceremony with no fixed script
+• A celebrant writes and leads a personalised ceremony with no fixed script, working from your own story rather than a template

-• In England and Wales a celebrant ceremony is not the legal marriage, so you also register separately
+• In England and Wales a celebrant ceremony is not the legal marriage, so you also register separately, usually a quick appointment with two witnesses

-• Price reflects the meetings, writing and rehearsal, not just the day itself
+• Price reflects the meetings, writing and rehearsal, not just the time spent on the day itself

-• You get freedom on location, wording and timing that a registrar cannot offer
+• You get freedom on location, wording and timing that a registrar cannot offer, but that flexibility is part of what you are paying for

 What people actually paid